vijilAI/docs/source/python-sdk/examples/run-your-first-test.md

 # {'id': 'df4584a5-e215-40d3-b758-d9bf63c37d99', 'status': 'CREATED'}
 ```

-Take note of the `id` returned when you create an evaluation, using that id, you can view the status of an evaluation:
+Take note of the `id` returned when you create an evaluation.
+Using that id, you can view the status of an evaluation:

 ```python
 client.score.evaluations.get_status(evaluation_id="df4584a5-e215-40d3-b758-d9bf63c37d99")